ririw/weekendproject-autocomplete/README.markdown

     structural comparison.
 The fix was simple - just replace the Array in SearchSourceQuery with a List, which does do a structural compare (and also matches the TrieCounter, and also perhaps better matches the general structure of the problem).
 Again, java vs scala and identity vs structural comparison was a problem :(

+# Discoveries
+## Memory use profiling
+Is the best.
+Until commit a4cb562abb6ece54c2b49abaaba3f1548a08e150, I was using a priority queue to queue queries.
+This was ok, but it meant creating huge numbers of scala.math.Ordering.Ops.
+By switching to a normal Queue, and doing away with the ordering, I cut down quite noticably on GC time.

 # Acknowledgements